 Scenes stay editable.
 When the install flag changes or the API is renamed, edit the scene text and re-render — no re-recording.

-Publish straight to YouTube or schedule the Short to go live with the release.
+Publish straight to YouTube or Instagram Reels, or schedule the Short to go live with the release.

 Claude Code or Cursor can drive the pipeline through ReelMint's MCP server — useful when a Short per release is the goal.